Emory-OMOP/CVB/PSYCHIATRY/Builder/sql/readme.md

 ### Step 2: source-ddl.sql
 **Purpose:**
-Creates the staging and helper tables used throughout the pipeline: temp.psych_mapping, temp.source_to_update, temp.vocab_logger, and ensures permanent helper tables vocab.mapping_exceptions and vocab.review_ids exist.
+Creates the staging and helper tables used throughout the pipeline: pubilc.psych_mapping_emory, public.source_to_update, public.vocab_logger, and ensures permanent helper tables vocab.mapping_exceptions and vocab.review_ids exist.

 **Why it matters:**
 These tables are the workspace and control tables for loading raw mappings, tracking review metadata, logging counts/messages, and handling exception/reviewer lookups.
 Without them, later steps that load CSVs, transform mappings, and compute deltas have nowhere to land or reference.